LucAir/Mobile-and-Wearable/README.md

 4) Start a session, stop at whatever time you want.
 Session are taken from ten_session.csv (you can find it in /res/raw/ten_session.csv).
 Each session will last 1h.
 5) Other fragents can be navigated with no problem of order.

+#### Small Notes by Luca
+First classes coded (Access, Login, Registration) were done at the very beginning, for this reason seems an inconsistency how they have been done compare to the last classes like Analitics, because in the last I use MVVC pattern becuase I found it more elegant and less bug prone.
+Hope this is not a big problem.
+I had not refactored the code due to time issue.
 Enjoy!
 Luca, Francesco❤️